 AIRCRAFT: The wing currently has nine C-17 Globemaster III aircraft.
 The C-17 is the newest, most flexible cargo aircraft to enter the airlift force.
 It is built by the Boeing Company.
 This airframe is capable of rapid strategic delivery of troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
 The C-17 Globemaster III provides a major portion of the Air Force’s strategic airlift capability.

 PERSONNEL: The present unit strength is approximately 1,700 officers, enlisted and civilian personnel.
-Most 445th AW members are traditional reservists, totaling 1,342 members, who serve in the military on a part-time basis, participating a minimum of one weekend a month as well as two-weeks of annual training each year.
-Augmenting the traditional reserve force is a team of 254 members employed full-time as Air Reserve Technicians in the unit, 23 active guard reserve members and 69 civilians (non-ARTs).
+Most 445th AW members are traditional reservists, totaling 1,266 members, who serve in the military on a part-time basis, participating a minimum of one weekend a month as well as two-weeks of annual training each year.
+Augmenting the traditional reserve force is a team of approximately 230 Airmen employed full-time as Air Reserve Technicians in the unit, nearly 90 Active Guard Reserve (AGR) members, more than 90 civilians (non-ARTs).